 The score by Steve Mazzaro and (randomly?)
 Hans Zimmer is quite good too, with playful takes on famous songs and helping to give an adventurous tone and feel to the whole film.

 Now let’s get into the weird of this film.
 I really have no idea what it is trying to be or what the rules of its universe are.
 The mother is pregnant but the Boss Baby arrives in a taxi, there is a giant henchman for an evil corporation who is just the strangest thing I’ve seen in a kid’s film in a long while and there seems to be no sense of reality or consequence in their world.
 Kids sit in airports without getting attended to, babies have to talk in secret so parents can’t hear them except sometimes that rule is broken… I really can’t put this film into words.
 I’m sure a group of college students in their dorm could find just as much trippy fun from this as a five-year-old kid.

 The film’s biggest flaw is it does fall back on poop jokes a little too often, and like I said sometimes the “rule breaking” or lazy animation may take viewers out of the experience too much.

 “The Boss Baby” isn’t necessarily “good” but I would be lying if I said my friend and I didn’t have a good time laughing with (or occasionally at) it.
-Baldwin is great, some of the jokes are fantastic and even if it isn’t going to go down in animated lore, my theater full of kids was laughing often and there were even some points that had parents chuckling pretty hard, too.
+Baldwin is great, some of the jokes are fantastic and the sheer tone-deafness of its recognition to its intended audience is incredible.
+Even if it isn’t going to go down in animated lore, my theater full of kids was laughing often and there were even some points that had parents chuckling pretty hard, too.
 I guess this is one baby you can’t put in the corner.